turellaa/worldpay/worldpay/README.md

 ### Nuances
 - An offer is time-bounded, with the length of time an offer is valid for defined as part of the offer, and should expire automatically.
 Offers may also be explicitly cancelled before they expire.

+### Assumption
+- All the users just are logged into the system.
+- The information about a single user to extract the information are not included into the example
+- The propagation of this information it's material fo security layer and will be automatically apply into the specific layer ( ex. persistence ) on demand.

 ### Unit and Integration Testing
 - mocking
 - service unit testing